 If you earned college credit while in high school, official transcripts from each college/university where credit was earned must also be sent to NDSU for evaluation of credit.
 We do not accept college-level credit off of high school transcripts.

 Credit by Exam

 If you have taken, AP, CLEP, DSST or IB examinations, please have an official copy of the examination results sent to our office for credit evaluation.
 Information on what credit will be awarded for examinations can be found on the Credit by Examination section in our bulletin.

 Evaluation of Transfer Credit

-Once admitted, the Office of Registration & Records will receive your transcripts from the Office of Admission.
+Once admitted, the Office of Registration and Records will receive your transcripts from the Office of Admission.
 The typical timeframe for processing transfer credits is 1-3 weeks depending on the time of year.
 Between semesters and during the summer, processing time is closer to three weeks.

 Your transcript will be reviewed for courses equivalencies and added into Campus Connection.
-You will receive an email from the Office of Registration & Records once that process is complete which will instruct you to view your Transfer Credit Report.
+You will receive an email from the Office of Registration and Records once that process is complete which will instruct you to view your Transfer Credit Report.

 Remaining degree requirements can be viewed in Campus Connection through the Academic Requirements Report.
 This report will show completed and remaining courses needed to earn a degree.
 (Any additional transfer credits received after initial evaluation will appear in Campus Connection when they are received and processed by our office.)